NotEnoughTime22/WRO_Future_Engineers/README.md

     -  `WRO_Future_Engineers_MK5` is the code for the open challenge (Edit this)
   * `Library` contains each and every library used in the code.
     - `Library/Evo.zip` is our library required to run our microcontroller, with other external libraries in the folder.
-    - `Library/Eternal_libraries` is a folder containing all necessary .zip libraries to be added to the Arduino IDE in order for EVERYTHING to function.
+    - `Library/External_libraries` is a folder containing all necessary .zip libraries to be added to the Arduino IDE in order for EVERYTHING to function.
+## Introduction
+# Usage
+1.⁠ ⁠Install the libraries found in the Software/Library/External_libraries by going to the library manager in the Arduino IDE and installing each of them through the Add .ZIP Library. -- ALL LIBRARIES ARE REQUIRED FOR THE CODE TO RUN CORRECTLY.
+2.⁠ ⁠Install Software/Library/Evo.zip and follow the following on the Arduino IDE: Sketch --> Include Library --> Add .ZIP Library --> Select EvoEditted.zip.
+3.⁠ ⁠Open the desired file (i.e. mainopen.ino or mainobject.ino) with the Arduino IDE.
+(EDiT this )